Natural reservoir: Bats

-Mice
+Rodents

-White-footed mice (Peromyscus leucopus) are one of the most important animal reservoirs for the Lyme disease spirochete (Borrelia burgdorferi).
-Deer mice serve as reservoir hosts for Sin Nombre virus, which causes hantavirus pulmonary syndrome (HPS).
+Rodents are important reservoirs for several zoonotic pathogens.
+White footed mice (Peromyscus leucopus) are among the most important reservoirs for the Lyme disease spirochete Borrelia burgdorferi.
+Deer mice serve as reservoir hosts for Sin Nombre virus, which causes hantavirus pulmonary syndrome.
+Rats have also been implicated in the ecology of diseases such as Chagas disease and other rodent associated infections.